top of page

 Raising healthy kids who have a positive relationship with food and their bodies becomes difficult when certain foods are marketed directly at our children.
 We also know those foods taste pretty good and are literally going to be handed to our child by the bucketful.
 If these foods are also seen as harmful, bad and toxic, where are we supposed to stand on this issue?

-In an ideal world, we want to empower our child with an ability to make choices that help them feel both happy and healthy right into adulthood.
+In an ideal world, we want to empower our child with the ability to make choices that help them feel both happy and healthy right into adulthood.
 Part of this will be developing the ability to regulate their own eating and deciding what is right for their own body.
 This is something that takes years of practice, trial and error.
 We know the most effective way for children to learn is through direct experience.
 So how do we create a safe environment for them to learn while protecting their healthy relationship with food and body?

 Let’s start with getting the facts straight on sugar: